This name, The Karpman Triangle, may mean little to you.

 - the result of seeking such a ‘fit’ in our relationships is that we can ‘turn the tables’: for Victims will find Rescuers wanting and for Persecutors to feel hurt when a Victim turns on them.
 It’s for that reason that many therapists are reluctant to offer advice and guidance; too often it can come to an unhappy end.
 Any readers not sworn at me after trying out some of the many small experiments on the web-site?!

 - How come does this happen?
 Part-answer: to justify hanging on to our ‘favourite’ Life Position.
 For example, the Persecutor can then say to themselves: “I told you so, what are they like ….”
 The Victim can say “no matter what I do, I get let down.... ” The Rescuer can say “I will just have to try harder to be helpful…..”.
 Look no further than the TV series Fawlty Towers for example after example of this feature.

 Now you may be reading this and thinking: it’s his professional responsibility to be a Rescuer, that is, to help people.
 It is my view that I am there to help, but not from the Rescuer position.
 My way of helping, as I see it, is to work with another to move themselves on.
 Maybe, even rescue themselves, but not be Rescued.

 There is a large difference between the capital R (Rescuer) and my ‘small r’ rescuer.
 The difference is to do with motivation and direction.
 A Rescuer desires to help another for their own benefit – to meet some personal need.
 A rescuer acts to support another as they work themselves out of that hole – and only for the time it takes to climb out of the hole.
 A Victim depends on others to help sustain passive helplessness.
-A victim is some-one temporarily in a hole, using their energy and creativity to climb out of it.
-Others can support them in that journey, but not complete the journey on their behalf.
+A victim is some-one temporarily in a hole, using their energy and creativity to climb out of it, and actively seeking out others to support them in that journey, but not to complete the journey on their behalf.